 In 1998 I was invited to head the British Team and compete in Taiwan.
 That year I had also arranged a training trip to China; Garry Clarke headed this due to my Taiwan commitment.
 We had a great time, won many medals and were introduced to many of Cheng Man Ching’s Disciples.
 Tan Ching Ngee formally introduced me to William CC Chen, which served to reinforce our previous meeting.
 I was invited to the World Tai Chi Federation meeting and introduced to many dignitaries.
 But the biggest surprise was when I was asked to be vice-president alongside William Chen.
 As I was the only non-Chinese this was a great honour for our association and me.

 Following a successful career both competing and judging Tai Chi nationally and internationally, I decided to stop for a while and focus my efforts purely on the development of Kai Ming and my understanding of our art.
 I have subsequently trained with a number of teachers of which I count Peter Ralston and Willie Lim as the most influential.
 We have written articles for most of the martial arts and Tai Chi journals in the UK and US and have produced a series of videos/DVDs that sell successfully nationwide.
-We also have a book currently in editing.
+We also have a series of books "View from the back of the class".
+You can buy online at Amazon or our online shop.

 I have taught workshops at a number of other Tai Chi groups and the Kai Ming Association has grown to include two of these groups.
 As my research into the art and understanding of body/mind work has grown, I have developed a ‘Tai Chi for falls prevention’ program.
 This has been successfully delivered to a number of Primary Care Trusts (PCT’s) across the Midlands and has been expanded to other chronic medical conditions.
 Details at: www.midlandstaichirehab.co.uk